The Pacific Crest Story

 In 1993, Pacific Crest Community School opened its doors with 55 students and 5 faculty members.
 Two years later the school sent its first graduating class off to college and moved to its present site at 29th and N.E.
 Davis.
 Early in 1996, the school curriculum and track record was approved for accreditation by the Northwest Association of Schools and Colleges.
 The Mock Trial Team reached the state finals.
 Eight students went to Russia on the school’s first exchange program.
 Twelve Russian students visited in return.

-Now, twenty-four years after it all began, Pacific Crest has a student body of 95 and a faculty of 13.
+Now, twenty-five years after it all began, Pacific Crest has a student body of 95 and a faculty of 13.
 We have served over 500 students and sent over 80 percent of our graduates to colleges and universities across the United States—more than a third with full or partial scholarships.
 All of our college-bound graduates have been accepted to the schools of their choice.
 Though the school has grown and changed over the years, we strive to keep it true to its original ideals: start with the heart, empower the mind, and put students at the front and center of everything we do—because that, we have learned, is precisely what has always made it fun.

 Pacific Crest Community School has been winning hearts and unlocking minds since 1993 when its doors first opened in Portland, Oregon.
 From the beginning, the school has offered its students and teachers alike the opportunity to be creative, independent and personally engaged in the educational process and community.
 Everything we do is based on our goal to inspire, respect, empower—and have fun.